jerickjoe111/launch-school/JS210/course_topics.md

 ...

-JavaScript operators and statements expect values of different types, and it can perform conversions to those types without a warning (_coercions_); for instance, the `+` binary operator favors strings over numbers, while comparison operators, like `<` or `>=`, favor numbers: if one of the operands is not one of the favored types, the operator will silently convert it (or _coerce_) to the favored type and try the operation again.
+JavaScript operators and statements expect values of different types, and it can perform conversions to those types without a warning (_coercion_); for instance, the `+` binary operator favors strings over numbers, while comparison operators, like `<` or `>=`, favor numbers: if one of the operands is not one of the favored types, the operator will silently convert it (or _coerce_) to the favored type and try the operation again.

 (see `./conversions_table.md` and `./arithmetic_comparison_table.md`)